The Problem

 The Solution

-Introducing the Bike Parking Safety Index
+Introducing the Bike Parking Index (BPI) framework

 How it works